Poor funding causes strike in varsities - Vanguard News Nigeria

 NLC President, Ayuba Wabba, insisted during an interview last week that there was no need for any negotiation anymore because the process had been completed.

-After a series of negotiations between the government and labour leaders ended in a deadlock, the labour leaders had threatened to embark on a fresh nationwide indefinite strike on Tuesday next week.
+After a series of negotiations between the government and labour leaders ended in a deadlock, the labour leaders had threatened to embark on a fresh nationwide indefinite strike on Tuesday.

 According to them, the decision was necessary after what they described as the government’s unwillingness to implement a new minimum wage for workers in the country.